 The conundrum of what to do with Bela Lugosi and Robert Florey was seemingly solved to everyone’s satisfaction.
 Florey would adapt and direct a version of Edgar Allan Poe’s creepy murder mystery Murders in the Rue Morgue that would star Lugosi as the sinister Dr. Mirakle, a solid leading role that would capitalize on his twisted magnetism.
 The problem was, Murders in the Rue Morgue (February 1932) ended up being…just not very good.
 Lugosi, sporting a ratty wig and unibrow, does not hold an audience spellbound here the way he does as Dracula.
 The “mystery” is a little silly (spoiler: the gorilla did it).

-Lugosi’s two-picture deal with Universal was completed, and no one seemed interested in re-upping it.
+Lugosi’s contract with Universal was now fulfilled (he had done some supporting work in a few other pictures after Dracula), and no one seemed interested in re-upping it.
 Barely a year after being one of Universal’s top stars, Lugosi found himself at loose ends as the studio — and audiences — beat a path to Boris Karloff’s door.

 Boris Karloff wasn’t always Boris Karloff, King of Horror.
 Once he was William Henry Pratt, the youngest child of a large well-to-do family, born in Camberwell, South London in 1887.
 His elder brothers all opted for distinguished careers as British diplomats in the foreign service.
 It was the family trade.
 But Billy Pratt wasn’t interested in any of that, preferring sports (especially cricket) and theatrics.
 His father abandoned the family not long after his birth, and his mother died soon after that.
 There was enough money left so that Billy could be educated in the finest boarding schools, and he made an attempt at King’s College, London.
 Wanderlust got the better of him, and in 1909 at the age of 21, he cashed in a small inheritance and hopped a ship to Canada.